BenTubbing/Cycloidal-Gear-Milling/docs/scripts.md

 # Overview of the scripts

+This document gives an introduction to the scripts in the scripts folder.
+They are the primary user-interfaces.

-In this document we do not repeat the presentation of the CycloidGearMilling.m script.
+We will not repeat the presentation of the CycloidGearMilling.m script.
 It is already covered in the Gear_milling.md document.
-Hence, the scope here covers the export script and the usitility scripts.
-Where we note that exports are also availaibe as an option at the bottom of the CycloidGearMilling.m script.
+Hence, the scope here covers the export script and the usitility scripts. *Where we note that exports are also available as an option at the bottom of the CycloidGearMilling.m script.*

-# Export Script CycloidGearToCSVAndOBJ.m
+# Export Script CycloidGearToCSVAndOBJ.m -> 3D printing
-The export script converts tooth shapes into formats suitable for CAD systems, such as (in particular) Fusion.
+The export script converts tooth shapes into formats suitable for CAD systems.
+We expect them to be used for:
+- preparation of 3D printing files
+- design of decorative elements on gearwheels and their milling using Fusion CAM

 We deliberate limit the amount of data in these exports by providing only one tooth or half-tooth.
-The reason is that Fusion tends to slow down significantly when dealing with large polylines or large meshes.
-It is best to work in Fusion as long as possible on a sector, and only create the entire tooth (using a circular pattern) at the last moment.
+The reason: Fusion tends to slow down significantly when dealing with large polylines or large meshes.
+It is best to work in Fusion as long as possible on a single sector, and only create the entire tooth (using a circular pattern and combine-bodies) at the last moment.
 For example for 3D printing.
 It is also important not to exaggerate the requested tolerance, as tighter tolerance increases the size of the exports.

+By default, the exports include a point outside of the tooth, which is a linear extrapolation of the outer element of the tooth.
+This allows, for example, to create a body that is used in Fusion as a knife, cutting out a tooth from a cylindrical sector instead of being used additive.
+In any case, the outer point can be deleted, or the mesh can be clipped at the gear outer dadius.

 # The CSV export
-Fusion, under utilities, supports reading of CSV polyline files.
+Fusion supports reading of CSV polyline files, using a script under the Utilities tab.
 It has the following particularities:
 - It requires a header
 - It requires X, Y, Z data
-- It imports in **centimeters**
+- It imports in **centimeters** -> assuming our code works in mm, values are divided by 10 on output.
-Our CSV exports satisfies these requirements: it is in cm units.
+Our CSV exports satisfies these requirements: output is converted to cm units.

-Fusion creates a sketch with the imported polyline.
+The Fusion script will create a sketch with the imported points / polyline.

 # The OBJ export

-The CSV export script writes a 2D point set to a simple comma‑separated file:

-Code
-x0, y0
-x1, y1
-...
-Fusion’s “Insert CSV” workflow interprets these points as a polyline.
-This is useful for:

-inspecting geometry

-importing a single tooth gap

-building sketches based on the curve

-Fusion can become slow with large point counts, so the export scripts typically write only one gap section.
-The user can then mirror and pattern the section inside Fusion.

-)))))))))))))))))))))))))))

-Units and Format (CSV and OBJ)
-The CSV exporter writes coordinates in centimeters, because Fusion’s CSV importer always interprets values as centimeters regardless of the document’s unit settings.
-The CSV file includes a header row and three columns (X, Y, Z), with Z = 0 for 2D curves.

-The OBJ exporter writes coordinates in millimeters.
-The curve is extruded symmetrically in the Z direction: a thickness t produces a mesh from Z = -t/2 to Z = +t/2.
-Fusion imports OBJ meshes directly without unit conversion.

-)))))))))))))))))))))))))))

-# OBJ Export
 The OBJ export script writes a 3D mesh with a user‑specified thickness.
-This is useful when:

-a solid representation is needed

-the user prefers to work with bodies rather than sketches
+This is useful when the user prefers to work with bodies rather than sketches.
+The OBJ file contains an extrusion to user-defined thickness.
+The extrusion is symmetric in the XY plane, half-thickness up, half down.
+Here, there is no unit conversion.
+- vertices
+- faces

-Fusion’s spline engine struggles with large point sets
+Fusion imports OBJ meshes reliably.
+However, as with the CSVs, Fusion’s spline engine slows down with large point sets.
+In our experience it is easier to deal with the CSV input.

-The OBJ file contains:

-vertices

-faces

-a thin extrusion of the 2D curve

-Fusion imports OBJ meshes reliably, though editing them is more limited than editing sketches.

-# Fillet Radius vs Tooth Count Graph
+# Fillet Radius script FilletRadiusFunctionOfHd.m
-This script plots the relationship between:

-the fillet radius

-the number of teeth

-the chosen rolling radii

-the dedendum height

-The fillet radius is determined by the geometry of the hypocycloid and the chosen dedendum height.
-As the tooth count changes, the pitch radius changes, and the fillet radius changes accordingly.

-The script is useful for:

-selecting a mill diameter that fits into the fillet

-determining whether rest machining is required

-understanding how geometry scales with module and tooth count

-The graph helps the user choose:

-appropriate roughing mill sizes

-appropriate finishing mill sizes

-appropriate dedendum height (hD)
+When CNC milling gears in this way, the fillet radius is an important factor in the process.
+Fillet radius must be larger than tool radius plus any stock to leave.
+And even without stock to leave, it is not good practice to give the mill some room of manouvre at the bottom of the fillet.

+Fillet radius, for a given module, depends on dedendum height hD and tooth count N. We note that, for a given hD, fillet radius decreases with tooth count.
+In other words, a mill may fit with a pinion, but not with the matching wheel.

-The script prints the fillet radius as part of the gear properties and plots it for a range of tooth counts.
+This scripts provides graphs of the fillet radius as a function of tooth count for a range of hD values, all user input.
+It can help at gear design stage.

 # Gear‑Train Optimisation Scripts
-Two scripts are provided for optimising gear trains.
-They are intended for clockwork or other applications where:

-a specific ratio is required

-tooth counts must be integers

-modules must be practical

-rolling radii must be compatible

-dedendum and addendum heights must be feasible

-Ratio Search
-This script searches for combinations of tooth counts that achieve a desired ratio within a tolerance.
-It evaluates:

-gear pairs

-gear trains of multiple stages

-integer constraints

-practical tooth counts (e.g. avoiding very small gears)
+When designing a gear train, it is typical to know the desired end-to-end ratio, but not how this should be broken down over the various stages.
+For example, one may break down a 120 ratio as 4, 5, 6, or 4, 5, 2, 3.
+These choices depend on design desiderate, e.g. to give the first stage pinion the maximum number of teeth, or to fit the train inside some space.

+We provide two scripts that can help design on this point.
+The user provides:
+- the target end-to-end ratio
+- a array of permitted pinion tooth counts, for example 7, 8, 9.
+- a range of permissible gear ratios, e.g. from 3 to 4.

+The scripts provides a list of all pinion / wheel combinations that satisfy these constraints - there tend to be rather a few.
+The user can then choose.

+We note that there is always the freedom to swap around the selected pinions (i.e. 9 * 10 * 8 = 10 * 8 * 9) and independently the selected wheels.

-The output includes:
+The algorithm:

-candidate tooth counts

-achieved ratio

-deviation from target

-pitch diameters
+- given the pinions, all possible products of pinion counts are calculated
+- these numbers are multiplied by the end-to-end target
+- the resulting numbers are factored into integer numbers that satisfy the range of permitted ratios

-# Geometry Feasibility Check
+# Geometry Feasibility Check: PinionAndWheelSet.m
-This script checks whether a candidate gear train is geometrically feasible:

-rolling radii compatibility

-dedendum and addendum heights

-fillet radius

-mill diameter constraints

-minimum tooth count for cycloidal geometry

-It is useful for validating gear trains before committing to machining.

-# Summary
-The utility scripts provide:

-CSV and OBJ export of geometry and milling curves

-a fillet‑radius graph for selecting mill sizes

-optimisation tools for designing gear trains

-These scripts complement the geometry and milling modules and help users explore and validate designs before machining.
+For this script, the user provides:
+- the parameters to creta a pinion - the usual set
+- the number of teeth on a wheel to match

+With these inputs, the script:
+- creates a pinion with the user provided parameters
+- then creates a matching wheel with the required number of teeth and with matching parameters

+If the user has chosen different values for the pinion rolling ball ratios rhoA and rhoD, then the wheel will be created with the correct, swapped rhoA and rhoD values.

+The outputs are plotted, and all data of the pinion / wheel set can be inspected.